Cognigy/Documentation/docs/live-agent/conversation/overview.md

 ## Conversation Assignment Statuses

-A conversation with `Open` status in Live Agent can have one of the following assignment statuses:
+A conversation with the `Open` status in Live Agent can have one of the following assignment statuses:

 - **Unassigned** — a conversation is not assigned to a human agent.
 - **Assigned** — a conversation is assigned to a human agent.
 The assignment occurs either [manually](../conversation/conversation-routing/manual-mode.md) or [automatically](../conversation/conversation-routing/automatic-mode.md).